EVORA-project/evora-ontology/models/docs/eligibilityCriteria.md

 name: eligibilityCriteria
 description: Conditions under which individuals or organisations may benefit from the financial mechanism, including access rules, eligibility requirements, or geographical/institutional restrictions.
-May be expressed as text or as a link to a formal eligibility statement
+May be expressed as text or as a link to a formal eligibility statement.
 title: eligibility criteria
 comments:
-- Keep clear and user-friendly; provide a link if criteria are complex
+- Keep clear and user-friendly; provide a link if criteria are complex.
 from_schema: https://w3id.org/evorao/
 rank: 1000
 alias: eligibilityCriteria